🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • CLOB API: 100 requests per 10 seconds per API key

-• Use WebSockets for real-time data instead of polling
+• Prioritise WebSocket connections for live data instead of repeated polling cycles

-• Keep your private key in environment variables, never in code
+• Store your private key exclusively in environment configuration, never hardcoded

-PolyGram users can access all these markets through a simplified interface — no API development required.
+PolyGram participants gain entry to all these markets via a streamlined dashboard — API programming is entirely optional.
 Start trading on PolyGram →

 Marc Jakob